andreasdr/minitscript/README.md

 - Whats left to do for 1.0 BETA release
   - some adjustments
-    - $Math::EPSILON vs $math::EPSILON or use :: as namespace separator instead of .
+    - private members: transpilated/native: check output, it differs from interpreter mode
+    - multi line error messages are ugly as fuck???
-  - make event system optional
+    - make event system optional???
+    - preprocessor definition for data files
+  - tests
+    - native tests for MSC/MINGW
+    - bubblesort benchmark vs java script or other script engines, just to get the idea of current state of performance
   - documentation
     - detailed docu for methods and section
     - ...
-  - preprocessor definition for data files
   - installer for Windows
   - installer for MacOSX